zencart/documentation/Developer_Documentation/1.6/code_docs/admin_lead_pages/introduction.md

 * languageKeyField - some tables use `languages_id` and some use `language_id` as their key; this field indicates which value to use (string, default: `languages_id`)
 * isPaginated - Whether all results should be shown on one page, or broken up so that only a specific number are displayed with navigation buttons to go forward and backward in the complete set (boolean, default true)
 * pagination - Structure controlling display of pagination controls (array)
+* derivedItems - fields which are not stored in the database but must be constructed out of other fields (array)

+##### Fields in listingQuery->derivedItems
+* field - name of the field to be constructed
+* handler - a function, typically defined in either `includes/library/zencart/QueryBuilder/src/DerivedItemManager.php` or the `initQueryAndLayout` function of the class, which returns the value of the field

 #### Fields in outputLayout
 * relatedLinks - Second set of boxes on the left hand side of a LEAD page (array of arrays)